Societas Rosicruciana: Societas Rosicruciana in Scotia (SRIS)

-The first Societas Rosicruciana was that of Scotland, known as the Societas Rosicruciana in Scotia (SRIS).
+The first Societas Rosicruciana was located in Scotland, known as the Societas Rosicruciana in Scotia (SRIS).

-As at January 2014 there are seven Colleges in Scotland, three in Australia, one in Hong Kong and one in Finland.
+As of January 2014 there are seven Colleges in Scotland, three in Australia, one in Hong Kong, and one in Finland.

-The Colleges in Scotland are the Metropolitan College (Edinburgh), the East of Scotland College (Dundee), Abraxas College (Falkirk) the West of Scotland College (Glasgow), the Muse Coila College (Stewarton, Ayrshire) the Inverness College (Inverness) and the Semper Discens College (Aberdeen).
+The Colleges in Scotland are the Metropolitan College (Edinburgh), the East of Scotland College (Dundee), Abraxas College (Falkirk), the West of Scotland College (Glasgow), the Muse Coila College (Stewarton, Ayrshire), the Inverness College (Inverness), and the Semper Discens College (Aberdeen).